circleupx/circleupx.github.io/_posts/2020-12-12-The-Power-Of-WebApplicationFactory.md

 ![Executed Integration Test](../assets/img/home-resource-integration-test.PNG)

 As you can see the test passed when executed on visual studio.
-In less than half of a second, our integration test create a web server, it configured the server, it configure our API project, it made the API accessible through HTTP, it sent an HTTP request to the server, it received a 200 OK response and it validated the response.
+In less than half of a second, our integration test create a kestrel web server, it configured the server, it configure our API project, it made the API accessible through HTTP, it sent an HTTP request to the server, it received a 200 OK response and it validated the response.
+Awesome.

 **Summary:**

-In this post I demonstrate how to build powerful integration test using WebApplicationFactory.
+In this post I demonstrate how to build integration test using WebApplicationFactory.
 These test do not stub, mock or fake any data or http life cycle.
 The test are executed against a local kestrel web server, they run in memory and are very fast.
 These test allow you to validate your application's functionality as if it were deployed to a live server.